uf-mil/mil2/src/subjugator/subjugator_RL/Readme.md

+--This week
+-defeat the ender dragon
+-get the velocity to 0 after reset
+-change gym spaces to gymnasium spaces

 --Next week
--defeat the ender dragon
--Reward calculation

---Following week
+-start training
 -may change the range of motion from inf to smaller range -launch file, put the localization stuff in there

 --LATER
 -Make subRL a rospkg / submodule
+-Reward calculation

 ----AFTER FINISH SETTING UP
 -Speed up sim
 -opencv to detect two blobs drive between them,
 reward: distance from center of camera for both white and red, would change based on this distance, white needs to be on the left and red needs to be on right

+-- To install the bullet engine sudo apt install libgz-physics7-bullet